 What does the tensile strength of the Rogue Ohio barbell mean?

 Tensile strength is essentially how much weight a barbell can handle before it begins to bend or break.
 The higher the tensile strength, the more weight it can hold.
-The Rogue Ohio Barbell has a tensile strength of 200,000 pounds, meaning this bar can handle the loaded weight for athletes at almost every level.
+The stainless steel version of the Rogue Ohio Barbell has a tensile strength of 200,000 PSI, meaning this bar can handle the loaded weight for athletes at almost every level.